Captain Orlando A. Bonilla

 CPT Bonilla's mission on January 28th was part of a year long effort by the more than 15,000 soldiers of the first cavalry Division to set the conditions for the first free election in Iraq in more than two generations.
 The countless hours flown by CPT Bonilla and the troopers of Task Force 1-227th Aviation Regiment directly contributed to successful elections less than forty-eight hours after CPT Bonilla's death.

-CPT Bonilla is survived by his parents Jose A. and Maria Bonilla and his wife Tabitha.
+CPT Bonilla is survived by his parents Jose A. and Marta Bonilla and his wife Tabitha.

 The Cadre and Cadets of the University of Texas at Austin Army ROTC program dedicate CLA room 5.410 in honor of his service and sacrifice, and in the memory of a "Texas EX."